gicentre/litvis/documents/tutorials/geoTutorials/geoImporting.md

 You can think of this threshold as being the length of line details below which we attempt to make all boundary lines straight.
 The larger the threshold, the simpler the boundary lines look.
 Because we are dealing with latitude and longitude coordinates, that threshold is expressed as [steradians](https://en.wikipedia.org/wiki/Steradian).
-Tyically, useful thresholds will be in the order of 1e-9 steradians but it pays to experiment to find a suitable level of simplification.
+Typically, useful thresholds will be in the order of 1e-9 steradians but it pays to experiment to find a suitable level of simplification.

 To reduce the precision of coordinates we use `topoquantize` with a parameter typically of order 1e4 indicating 4 significant digits of precision.